Assess Context

 CIPS: Supply Chain Risk and Resilience

-A good practice guide and online tool for enhancing supply chain resilience, categorising potential risk consequences into operational, financial, and reputational impacts, with examples and details for each category.
+A good practice guide and online tool for enhancing supply chain resilience.
+It categorises potential risks into operational, financial, and reputational impacts.
+Examples and details are provided for each.